 I can tell you this much, though: disregarding a few minor walk-on appearances, the third book will only feature one of the main characters from the first two.
 Yes, one.
 I don't have a favorite, but if I did... well.
 I'll let you decide for yourself.

 September 8, 2011

-There were many reasons leading up to my decision to become an indie author -- to self-publish -- and though one reason was a bit of exasperation with the route through traditional publishing, none of my reasons were an abhorrence of traditional publishing.
-My credit card bill is peppered with Amazon purchases every month (Kindles, hardbacks, paperbacks -- both indie and traditional), and two of my critique partners are currently pursuing the traditional means of publication.
+There were many reasons leading up to my decision to to indie publish, and though one reason was a bit of exasperation with the route through traditional publishing, none of my reasons were an abhorrence of traditional publishing.
+My credit card bill is peppered with Amazon purchases every month (Kindles, hardbacks, paperbacks - both indie and traditional), and two of my critique partners are currently pursuing the traditional means of publication.
 I applaud their efforts and assist in whatever way I can.
 If either or both of them ever get a book on a shelf, I will be so excited you will think I wrote it.
 Both are extremely talented writers with stories to tell, and I want them to get the chance to tell those stories.

 Having attempted to do everything I could to avoid being a writer, I finally had a story that wouldn't stop telling itself in my head.
 Between the Lines came out of that bothersome inner narrative.

 As I went about my I'm-not-a-writer life, my oldest was embarking on professional training as an actor.
 When he got into what is arguably one of the best theatre programs in the world, I had to face the fact that way back in 5th grade, when he begged us to let him audition to be Harry Potter, he really meant it.
 With this new realization came the notion that hey, he might actually end up doing this "acting thing."